mcl-uk/Eliptic_Curve_Cryptography/README.md

 </pre>
 Bob's public key, Qa, is some other xy point on the curve.

-There are an infinite number of possible eliptic curves, some better suited than others to crypto.
+There are an infinite number of possible elliptic curves, some better suited than others to crypto.
 Choosing a curve suitable for crypto is a very technical process so it's best to find an already engineered curve off-the-shelf.
-We can use openSSL to help here, first ask openSSL for a list of all it's known eliptic curves with cmd:
+We can use openSSL to help here, first ask openSSL for a list of all it's known elliptic curves with cmd:

 <code>$ openssl ecparam -list_curves</code>